dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

-interconnected, and their functions are still not fully understood, but they carry out the processing that allows us to recognize a face, estimate a distance to throw a projectile, or choose the apple we like the most from drawer.
+interconnected, and their functions are still not fully understood, but they carry out the processing that allows us to recognize a face, estimate a distance to throw a projectile, or choose the apple we like the most from the store.
 This processing occurs subconsciously, and we do not have access to it, but it is important to remember that "seeing" constitutes a complex processing and interpretation of the image by the brain.